-- Bachelor of Arts (Honours) in Cultural and Creative Industries (BA-CCI) - Bachelor of Journalism and Communication (Honours) (BJC)1 - 15.2.1.2 There may be other programme-specific graduation requirements in addition to module credits.
+- Bachelor of Translation with Business (Honours) (BTB)3 - 15.2.1.2 There may be other programme-specific graduation requirements in addition to module credits.
 Students should refer to the programme-specific graduation requirements for details.

 15.2.2 University Graduation Requirements